TinuCH1976/link-library/readme.txt

  *   num_columns (default 1) - Number of columns in table
  *   catanchor (default false) - Determines if links to generated anchors should be created

 A few CSS classes have been inserted to enable formatting of the plugin output.
-For example, when the show_css parameter is enabled, a tag is inserted for class rss.
-This can be used to display an RSS button on the page completed created using a style sheet.
+For example, when the show_css parameter is enabled, a link is created that uses a css class called rss.
+This can be used to display an RSS button on the page and to link that button to the rss link provided in the link description through css styles.

 <?php get_links_anchor_notes('name', 1, 1, 1); ?>